Workplace Bullying And Harassment Management And Training

 Do you know that in Victoria, a person convicted of bullying under the amended Victorian Crimes Act, could face up to 10 years in jail?

-To reduce the level of liability (which if convicted could involve fines, legal costs or a possible jail term) and to minimise other costs associated with decreased productivity and increased absenteeism, workers compensation claims and staff turnover, Workplace Conflict Resolution recommends that organisations take a multi-targeted approach such as:
+To reduce the level of liability (which if convicted could involve fines, legal costs or a possible jail term) and to minimise other costs associated with decreased productivity and increased absenteeism, workers compensation claims and staff turnover, we recommends that organisations take a multi-targeted approach such as:

 - Development of comprehensive workplace policies